Updated for 2019

 When the sun sets Rutledge not only offers the regular corn mazes but a Haunted Corn Maze and a Zombie Paintball adventure, too.
 We think those activities are best for teens and up, but we’ll let you decide.

 Pattersons sort of creates their own patch.
 You won’t get a, “From the vine,” experience, and it isn’t huge, but it’s free fun, and there are tons of cute photo ops.
 It’s a nice choice if you just want a pumpkin and a pic.
-From their fb page:

 This small, family farm has an emphasis on sustainable practices.
 They raise organic, heirloom pumpkins.
+Be sure to check their hours.

 Farther Afield….If you’re up for a country drive, there are a whole bunch of patches in Carnation, and while this is just out of our, “Territory,” it’s a nice mini road trip on a fall day.
 You can find options in that area on PugetSoundFresh